AC and DC disconnects are essential components for any residential solar panel system.

 Photo Credit: Upstate Solar Solutions

-Inverter: The inverter is the piece of equipment that switches incoming power from DC (direct current) to AC (alternating current) so that your home can use the power.
-An inverter is needed because the power generated by solar panels is DC (direct current), but homes are wired for AC (alternating current).
+The inverter is the piece of equipment that switches incoming power from DC (direct current) to AC (alternating current) so that your home can use the power.
+An inverter is needed because the power generated by solar panels is DC, but homes are wired for AC.

-AC Disconnects: After power goes through the inverter, it comes out as AC (alternating current).
+After power goes through the inverter, it comes out as AC.
 To protect the home in case of emergency, like a fire, AC disconnects are installed after the inverter.
 AC disconnects are typically mounted on the exterior wall of a home near the electric meter.

-There are 5 main reasons why you should have AC and DC disconnects on a solar panel installation:
+There are 5 main reasons why AC and DC disconnects are needed on a solar panel installation:

 - AC and DC disconnects are required by local ordinances and building codes.
 In addition, some jurisdictions using newer editions of the National Electric Code now require rapid shutdown capabilities, which is essentially an electronic DC disconnection that can take place at the modules or within a few feet.